-An Acceptable Use Policy (AUP) is a type of regulation that employees must follow within their company’s internet use.
-This document specifies practices and responsibilities which the user of the network must follow and agree to when using the web.
+An Acceptable Use Policy for business, or an AUP, is a type of regulation that employees must follow within their company’s internet use.
+Acceptable use policies specify practices and responsibilities which the user of the network must follow and agree to when using the web.
 If a worker violates these policies, they can face revocation of access to the internet.

-Every business and educational facility user must adhere to the code of conduct laid out in their AUP.
+Every business and educational facility user must adhere to the code of conduct laid out in their acceptable use policy.
 Strict Cybersecurity documentation and guidelines exist to protect businesses against data breaches and malware threats.

 - Company internet guidelines specify business use only